nop33/si/src/content/blog/response-to-the-zero-draft-of-the-global-digital-compact/index.md

 title: "Response to the Zero Draft of the Global Digital Compact: What it Means for AI Governance"
 date: 2024-04-05T14:08:14.475Z
+description: In September 2024, Member States of the United Nations are set to adopt the Global Digital Compact, an internationally negotiated text seeking to...
 featuredImage: screenshot-2024-04-05-at-16.52.07.png
 authors:
   - name: Belinda Cleeland